xlang-ai/Spider2-V/README.md

 2. completing the task in the virtual machine by yourself;
 3. invoking the customized evaluation function after completion, you can run the following interactive script:
-- if you do not specify the parameter `--path_to_vm`, the script will automatically find available virtual machines under folder `./vm_data`.
-If not found, it will download our prepared VM from Huggingface (for [arm64](https://huggingface.co/datasets/xlangai/ubuntu_arm_spider2.0/blob/main/ubuntu-arm.zip) and for [x86](https://huggingface.co/datasets/xlangai/ubuntu_x86_spider2.0/blob/main/ubuntu-x86.zip)) into `./vm_data` and use it.
+- if the `--path_to_vm` argument is not specified, the script will automatically find available virtual machines under folder `./vm_data`.
+If not found, it will download our prepared VM from Huggingface (for [arm64](https://huggingface.co/datasets/xlangai/ubuntu_arm_spider2.0/blob/main/ubuntu-arm.zip) and for [x86](https://huggingface.co/datasets/xlangai/ubuntu_x86_spider2.0/blob/main/ubuntu-x86.zip)) into `./vm_data` and use it
-- the snapshot name is default to `init_state`.
+- if the `--snapshot` argument is not specified, it will use snapshot with name `init_state` by default
-- if the `--example` argument is not specified, we will randomly sample one example from `evaluation_examples/test_all.json`
+- if the `--example` argument is not specified, it will test on one example `evaluation_examples/test_one.json` by default
 ```bash
 python run_spider2v_human.py --snapshot init_state --example evaluation_examples/test_non_account.json
 ```